LetsMesh/IntegrationTests/README.md

 ## Running Tests
 - You can run the following commands/follow these patterns to run tests
   - `npx playwright test` to run all tests.
+  - `npx playwright test example.spec.ts` to run all tests in a specific file, such as running all tests in `example.spec.ts` file.
+  - `npx playwright test tests/example/` to run all tests in a specific folder, such as running all tests in the `examples` folder.
+  - ... and many other ways you can find on the [Playwright documentation for running tests](https://playwright.dev/docs/running-tests).

 ## Writing Tests
 - TODO